Mincy, Missouri

 Mincy is an unincorporated community in south-central Taney County, in the Ozarks of southern Missouri, United States.
 Mincy is located approximately four miles north of the Missouri-Arkansas border and near the upper end of Bull Shoals Lake of the White River.
 Mincy is the namesake for the Drury-Mincy Conservation Area to the south and east.

 History

 A post office called Mincy was established in 1870, and remained in operation until 1955.
 The community has the name of the local Mincy family.

+Elsie Bates-Freund was a native of Mincy.